code4real/dotfiles/README.md

 ## FAQs

-**Which OSs can I use with Code4Real?**
+**Q: Which OSs can I use with Code4Real?**

-Most Linux distro families are supported/tested: Arch, Debian (and Ubuntu, etc), Red Hat (centos, fedora).
+A: Most Linux distro families are supported/tested: Arch, Debian (and Ubuntu, etc), Red Hat (centos, fedora).
 FreeBSD and derivatives (PC-BSD) also works.

 You can even use a Mac, though I encourage you to try out another more open system.
 There are several easy and free ways (VirtualBox or USB-stick image) to try out Linux or BSD.

-**Which OS do you recommend?**
+**Q: Which OS do you recommend?**

-Prefer any OS that is as "open" as possible.
+A: Prefer an OS that is as "open" as possible.

 We presently use *Arch Linux* more than the others.
 It's very convenient to have a rolling release, and the *yaourt* package manager makes for a very